 I currently serve as the graduate student representative for the Organization of American Historians‘ Membership Committee.
 Please contact me via the form below if you would like to learn more about the many benefits of membership in the OAH.

 I am a native Nebraskan–a Midwest farmer’s daughter to be precise.
 I aim to utilize this blog to share my experiences in academia, muse about my research, and examine the significance of the scholarly endeavor and the role of the historian in the public sphere.
-When not blogging or tending to various academic duties I enjoy spending time with family, running, meditating, and attempting to become more adept at German, the mandolin, and various craftwork.
+When not blogging or tending to various academic duties I enjoy spending time with family, running, biking, meditating, and attempting to become more adept at coding and various craftwork.

 Please note that the writing style I adhere to on this blog is casual.
 If you would like samples of my academic writing, please feel free to contact me.